Query-based Export

 - --branch=branch: [default: main] Name of the branch where you want to export content.

-- -c, --config=config: Path to the configuration JSON file containing all the options for a single run.
+- -c, --config=config: Path to the configuration JSON file containing all options for a single run.

 - --skip-references: Skip referenced content types.